-You can quickly schedule a one-hour phone/Skype session with me using the calendar below.
+You can quickly schedule a one-hour session with me using the calendar below.
 We meet virtually on Zoom, which has video connection and phone-in options.
 If you want to read more about private sessions please continue reading below.
 You can also book: 30-minute, 90-minute, or two-hour sessions.
 If you can’t find an hour time slot in the near future, try looking for a 30-minute session.
 My hourly rate is $100/hour.
 Please contact me if you want to apply for a scholarship or arrange a payment plan.
 Your credit card will be automatically charged on the day of your appointment.
 If you are a new client, I will send you a link for your first payment.
 Appointments canceled within 24 hours, as well as no-shows, are charged the full amount.

 Here’s the calendar for one-hour sessions ($100):

 Let’s face it, it’s hard to put your own needs above the demands of everyone else.
 The mind will even tell you it’s selfish to take time out for you, even if you need it.
 But if you don’t give yourself the time you need, everyone suffers.

 Even if you make an “appointment with yourself,” the moment something more pressing comes along how often do you let it slide?